brunaoliveira/full_stack_react/README.md

 # full_stack_reactive
-Project developed to learn how to build and deploy web apps with NodeJS, Reactive, Redux, Express and MongoDB
+Project developed to learn how to build and deploy web apps

 ### Stack